-The FCMA, WA believes that the two Board members on the accreditation committee would be indispensable in facilitating seamless communication between the committee and the Board, thus also contributing to quality assurance of the work of the committee.
+The FCMA believes that the two Board members on the accreditation committee would be indispensable in facilitatinthe seamless communication between the Committee and the Board, thereby contributing to the quality assurance of the work of the committee.

 Based on the experience the FCMA gained in Victoria, it is not necessary that the accreditation committee includes a representative of the community.
-The meetings of the accreditation committee will largely focus on the technical aspects of the courses provided by educational providers and, as such, will require expect knowledge of Chinese medicine theory and practice.
+The meetings of the accreditation committee will largely focus on the technical aspects of the courses provided by educational providers and, as such, will require expert knowledge of Chinese medicine theory and practice.
 Contributions from non-specialists may not be constructive to the work of the committee.